Set in 7 acres of grounds and surrounded by farmland, the gite at Chenevaux is an ideal destination for getting away from it all!

 Swimming pool.
 Nine tee practice golf course (left and right handed golf clubs available).
 Croquet lawn.
 Table tennis.
-Bicycles.
 Outdoor chess.
 Art classes with owner (not included in rental).
 Huge grounds.

 Gravelled parking in front of the gite garden.
 Shady parking under open barn.